jckarinen/intent-timer/README.md

 Yeah, pretty weird, isn't it?

 Eventually, I'll create a cross-platform GUI for the application so that it can be used by normal humans.
 For now, it's serving its purpose on my system!

+Oh, yeah - not that anyone will ever read this, but to use the program, just type `intent [timer duration in minutes]`, e.g. `intent 15`.